-The first university Museum of Geography in Italy.
-This project will see the light in the rooms of the prestigious Wollemborg Palace, birthplace of Leone Wollemborg (1859-1932), the economist and founding father of the rural banks in Italy.
+The first university Museum of Geography in Italy was inaugurated on December 3, 2019, in the rooms of the prestigious Wollemborg Palace, birthplace of Leone Wollemborg (1859-1932), the economist and founding father of the rural banks in Italy.
 Since 1972, it has been the seat of the Geography of Padua.

 The heritage, gathered in 150 years of scientific and teaching activity in the University of Padua, will be made available to the public: ancient globes and atlases, historical maps and plastic models, measuring equipment and materials gathered since 1872 by Giuseppe Dalla Vedova, holder of one of the first Chairs of Geography in Italy.